ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-support.rst

 You can optionally move the quad motors to be on any other channel above 4, using the procedure outlined below.

+To use a different frame type you can set Q_FRAME_CLASS and Q_FRAME_TYPE.
+Q_FRAME_CLASS can be:

+-  0 for quad
+-  1 for hexa
+-  2 for octa
+-  3 for octaquad

+Within each of these frame classes the Q_FRAME_TYPE chooses the motor layout

+-  0 for plus frame
+-  1 for X frame
+-  2 for V frame
+-  3 for H frame

 Using different channel mappings
 --------------------------------